tundeLayan/lema-ai/README.md

 The server utilizes an SQLite database (data.db) containing all relevant data, including users posts and addresses.
 The server exposes several partial RESTful API endpoints:

-- User Endpoints:
+User Endpoints:
-  - GET /users: Returns a list of users with pagination support.
+- `GET /users` -  Returns a list of users with pagination support.
-  - GET /users/count: Returns the total number of users.
+- `GET /users/count` - Returns the total number of users.
-- Post Endpoint:
+Post Endpoint:
-  - GET /posts: Returns posts filtered by a specific user ID, using the userId query parameter (e.g., /posts?userId={userId}).
+- `GET /posts` - Returns posts filtered by a specific user ID, using the userId query parameter (e.g., /posts?userId={userId}).

 ### Backend Requirements